Water Cooler Talk.

 Research into the effects of aerobic vs anaerobic training are quite impressive.
 Here are some highlights:

-1. Aerobic training, what most people think of when they say “cardio”, only develops low-level power output, sacrificing strength, power, and speed top 5 benefits of aerobic
+1. Aerobic training, what most people think of when they say “cardio”, only develops low-level power output, sacrificing strength, power, and speed

 2. Aerobic training burns muscle, it does NOT build it